swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [ name ],

-Thank you for your interest in becoming a Carpentry Instructor!
+Thank you for your interest in becoming a Carpentries Instructor!
 It sounds like you might be interested in applying to our Open Instructor Training program.
 Training slots are made available for free to Open applicants when they are not claimed by a member institution